scipion-em/docs/docs/user/denoising_mbSegmentation_pysegDirPicking/tomosegmemTV_pySeg_workflow.rst

 annotator tool by double clicking on it.
 It also indicates which of them have been annotated and which are still pending to be processed.
 The only parameter present in this protocol is the pointer to the tomomasks (segmentations).

+Note: It may take a few seconds to be displayed after double clicking on one tomogram from the list shown in the auxiliary window.

 .. figure:: /docs/user/denoising_mbSegmentation_pysegDirPicking/05_MembranesAnnotation.png
    :width: 1000
    :alt: Vesicles annotation